AndrewAnnex/SpiceyPy/README.rst

 If you wish to install spiceypy from source first download or clone the project.
 Then run ``python -m build`` and install the resulting wheel file in `dist`.
 To uninstall run ``pip uninstall spiceypy``.

+Pyodide wheels can be built using cibuildwheel on a linux (only!) operating system or vm.
+It helps if a pyoided virtual environment is also used.

+``uvx cibuildwheel --platform pyodide``

 Documentation
 -------------